Contributed By BonelliErede

 Common forms of security over movable property include:

-In general terms, were an enforcement event to occur, the relevant secured creditor would be entitled to enforce the security interests created to its benefit.
-As a general principle, before enforcing the relevant security, the secured creditor usually has to serve a notice to the debtor (and/or the relevant security-provider) whereby the debtor (and/or the relevant security-provider) is ordered to comply with its obligations and should the default not be remedied, the secured creditor would be entitled to enforce the security interests.
+In general terms, if an enforcement event occurs, the secured creditor would be entitled to enforce the security interests created to its benefit.
+As a general principle, before enforcing the relevant security, the secured creditor usually has to serve a notice to the debtor (and/or the relevant security-provider) by which the debtor (and/or the relevant security-provider) is ordered to comply with its obligations and, should the default not be remedied, the secured creditor would be entitled to enforce the security interests.